fedora-riscv/releng/docs/source/sop_rawhide_bodhi.rst

 Branching Rawhide
 -----------------

-When it is time to branch rawhide, a new release should be created following the steps above, the existing release in bodhi should be modified has follow.
+When it is time to branch rawhide, a new release should be created (eg. F32) following the steps above.
+The old rawhide release (eg. F31) should stay configured as rawhide until we active Bodhi for it (2 weeks later).
+To activate Bodhi on the old rawhide (eg. F31) the existing release in bodhi should be modified has follow.

 ::
     $ bodhi releases edit --name "F31" --stable-tag f31-updates --no-create-automatic-updates --composed-by-bodhi